symbol/product/bridge/README.md

 ### `price_oracle` section

-* `url`: The URL of the price oracle API (e.g., CoinGecko) used to fetch real-time token prices when percentage conversion fees require cross-chain value lookups.
+* `url`: The URL of the price oracle API (e.g., CoinGecko, CoinMarketCap) used to fetch real-time token prices when conversions require cross-chain value lookups.
+* `accessToken`: The access token for the price oracle API.

 ### Example configuration